JorisAerts/Eclipse-Environment-Variables/README.md

 # Eclipse-Environment-Variables
-Allows you to add environment variables to eclipse
+Allows you to define global environment variables to eclipse.
+You can use these variables, for example, instead of the Variables tab on JUnit Configurations.

 Download the jar from the [latest release](https://github.com/JorisAerts/Eclipse-Environment-Variables/releases/latest) and drop it in eclipse's "dropins" folder.
 Restart eclipse.